 Resnick, whose legendary marketing flair included hiring Stephen Colbert to star in a 2014 Super Bowl commercial, told the conference that pistachios generated an average net return of $3,519 per acre in 2014, based on a record wholesale price of $3.53 a pound.
 Almonds, an even “thirstier” crop, averaged $1,431 per acre.
 Andy Anzaldo, a vice president for Resnick’s company, Wonderful Pistachios, celebrated by showing the assembled growers a clip from the movie Jerry Maguire in which Tom Cruise shouts, “Show me the money,” reported the Western Farm Press, a trade publication.
 At the end of the day, conference attendees filed out to the sounds of Louis Armstrong singing, “It’s a Wonderful World.”

 Agriculture is the heart of California’s worsening water crisis, and the stakes extend far beyond the state’s borders.
-Not only is California the world’s eighth largest economy, it is an agricultural superpower.
-It produces roughly half of all the fruits, nuts, and vegetables consumed in the United States—and more than 90 percent of the almonds, tomatoes, strawberries, broccoli and other specialty crops—while exporting vast amounts to China and other overseas customers.
+Not only is California the world’s eighth-largest economy, but it is also an agricultural superpower.
+It produces roughly half of all the fruits, nuts, and vegetables consumed in the United States—and more than 90 percent of the almonds, tomatoes, strawberries, broccoli, and other specialty crops—while exporting vast amounts to China and other overseas customers.

 But agriculture consumes a staggering 80 percent of California’s developed water, even as it accounts for only 2 percent of the state’s gross domestic product.
 Most crops and livestock are produced in the Central Valley, which is, geologically speaking, a desert.
 The soil is very fertile but crops there can thrive only if massive amounts of irrigation water are applied.